- Azelaic acid cream is a topical treatment available in prescription and over-the-counter formulations

 Moderate side effects, which occur less often, include:

 - Severe burning

 - Severe redness

-Although the incidence of severe side effects isn’t known, there are a number of rare side effects which have been reported in association with azelaic acid use.
+Although the incidence rate of severe side effects have not been documented, there have been a number of rare side effects reported in association with azelaic acid use.
 These include: